DoubleDeez/MDViewModel/README.md

 - Custom editor extensions to improve view model workflows and debugging
 - FieldNotify properties and functions on view models are automatically exposed as Blueprint Events
 - Integrates with the Blueprint Editor Debugger to display the values of properties on view models that are set on the instance being debugged
+- Create View Models as C++ classes or Blueprints

 ## Compatibility